Got Veggies? How and When to Transplant Seedlings

 Body

-If you are getting your small “starter” plants from the garden nursery, you’ll need to transplant them from their container into the soil correctly.
-The same goes for any seedlings that you grew yourself.
+If you get small “starter” plants from the nursery or grew seedlings yourself, you’ll need to transplant them from their container into the soil correctly.
 It’s critical to transplant correctly so that your plants grow and thrive.
 Here’s when and how to transplant your seedlings.

 What is Transplanting?

-When we refer to “transplanting,” we mean the act of moving seedlings or small plants from their pots outside into the garden soil.
-This applies to both:
+When we refer to “transplanting,” we mean the act of moving your smart starts or seedlings from their containers to the garden soil.

-• Young plants started from seed at home.
-Some gardeners start plants from seed indoors on their own to get a jump start on the season, especially if they live in a northern climate with a short growing season.
+• Many plants are grown from seed at home.
+See our article on how to start plants from seed indoors to get a jump start on the season, especially if they live in a northern climate with a short growing season.

 Keep in mind that some vegetables (and flowers) are NOT cut out for transplanting or being moved; they are best and most easily sown by seed directly in the ground.
 See seed-starting preference by plant.